 - Machinery insurance provides coverage for property damage that is a result of the malfunction or breakdown of a piece of equipment.
 Say you own a small coffee shop, and the cappuccino maker explodes.
-Perhaps it blows a hole through the wall and dumps hot liquid all over your computer/register system.
-Such incidents, more or less exaggerated, are what this insurance is for.
+It blows a hole through the wall and dumps hot liquid all over your computer/register system.
+Such incidents, exaggerated, are what this insurance is for.

 - Business or income interruption insurance covers loss of income if you are unable to operate due to property damage.
-If you have to close down your shop, and lose business, to repair that hole in the wall or replace your computer system, this insurance helps.
+If you must close your shop, and lose business, to repair that hole in the wall or replace your computer system, this insurance helps.

-- Comprehensive property insurance is a broad insurance that cover most non-specific property damage incidents.
-These could be any number of situations that may include such things as leaky roofs.
-This is similar to homeowner’s insurance.
+- Comprehensive property insurance is a broad insurance that covers most non-specific property damage incidents.
+There could be any number of situations that may include such things as leaky roofs.
+This is like homeowner’s insurance.
 It may not include specific incidents such as flood, fire, or storm damage.

 - Peril-specific insurance is what covers those specifics not included in comprehensive property insurance.
 If your business suffers damage from a fire, smoke, or a flood, this is the insurance you will be glad to have.
 It covers structure as well as assets.

 - Windstorm insurance is another specific coverage insurance.
 Hurricanes in Florida are a major concern, and this is an important insurance for business owners with brick and mortar, as well as home-based, locations to consider.